alecmuffett/eotk/docs.d/security-advisories.d/001-torbrowser.md

 No. This issue is purely a function of TorBrowser and how it chooses to behave and manage cookies for websites which it accesses over HTTP and Onion Networking.
-There are no impacts upon other browsers or upon fundamental layer-3 onion networking for (say) SSH.
+There are no impacts upon other browsers nor upon fundamental layer-3 onion networking for (say) SSH-over-Onion.

 ### Does this impact mobile?

-The author does not know whether this change impacts either of "TorBrowser" for Android or "OnionBrowser" for iOS.
+The author does not yet know whether this change impacts either of "TorBrowser" for Android or "OnionBrowser" for iOS.

 ### "Is this a NSA Backdoor", etc?

 The author does not believe that this is wittingly any form of backdoor, but rather appears to be driven out of a motivation to increase adoption of Onion Services.

-Unfortunately the path currently chosen towards this goal includes reviving HTTP as a protocol, requiring differing assumption of data protection than the rest of the web.
+Unfortunately the path currently chosen towards this goal includes reviving HTTP as a protocol, requiring differing assumption of data protection than the rest of the web, and it puts at risk of interception data that was formerly not at risk.